nfagan/mtype/README.md

 ## build

 `mtype` builds on macOS and linux, and requires a compiler with support for c++17.
 The build system is cmake.
-Assuming a valid default compiler, clone this repository, `cd` into it, and run the following to make a release build:
+Assuming a valid default compiler and cmake install, clone this repository, `cd` into it, and run the following to make a release build:
 ```sh
 mkdir build
 cd ./build